-Whenever we find ourselves in leadership whether in politics, business or Christian work, there are those who are jealous of our accomplishments.
+Whenever we find ourselves in leadership, whether in politics, business, or Christian work, some are jealous of our accomplishments.
 Their envy will attempt to diminish us.
 They will look for any weakness, any flaw to detract from the leader.
 They will use it against the leader.

 But who is able to stand before jealousy?”

 Mt 27:18, “For he knew that they had handed Him over because of envy.”